Skip to main content

 Creating Bar and Pie Charts

-Not all data is best shown with lines.
+Not all datasets are best visualized with lines.

-In this lesson, you'll learn how to create both types of charts.
+In this lesson, you’ll learn how to create both using Matplotlib.

 Bar Charts